WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 | [`filesystem list`](./command-reference.md#filesystem-list) | List of target file systems |
 | [`filesystem show`](./command-reference.md#filesystem-show) | Get target file system details |
 | [`filesystem types`](./command-reference.md#filesystem-types) | List the types of target file systems available |

+## Check path status

+Check the status of a path on your source filesystem to view any scheduled work to be performed on it.

+### Check path status in the UI

+1. From the main LiveData Migrator dashboard, click the triple dot button next to one of your filesystems
+1. In the menu that appears, select **Path Status**
+1. Select a source filesystem from the **Select a source filesystem** dropdown menu
+1. Enter the full path of a file on the source filesystem
+1. Click **Search**

+You will be shown information about the file, such as the migration it's associated with, the target and file path it's expected to migrate to, and whether or not any work is scheduled on the file.

+### Check path status through the CLI

+Use the [`migration path status` command](./command-reference.md#migration-path-status) to view information about a file path, such as the migration it's associated with, the target and file path it's expected to migrate to, and whether or not any work is scheduled on the file.

 ## Configure storage for one-time migrations